dramantsevich/com.expertsoft.luch/README.md

 3. Launch cart page
 4. Check is product in cart

-ID:Order test 3-1.User order a product
+ID:Order test 3-1.User order a product is correctly

 1. Repeat steps on Product test 2-1
 2. Enter value "Dzmitrytest" to field "Name and Surname"